reichlab/docs.zoltardata/docs/Forecasts.md

 1. If there was a problem uploading then you will see the upload's status as **FAILED**.
 The **Failure** section will provide some information to help debug the problem.

-## Download a forecast
+## Download a single forecast

+> Note: Downloading multiple forecasts is possible, but only programmatically using the [Zoltar libraries](ApiIntro.md).
+Learn more on the [query format](QueryFormat.md) page.

-To download a forecast:
+To download a particular forecast:

 1. Go to the [model detail page](ModelDetailPage.md) where the forecast resides.
 1. Click the link in the "Data Source" column to go to the [forecast detail page](Forecasts.md).